AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

   <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

 So what's the roadblock for using this or another pattern?
 Time?
 Effort?
-How about quick run-through so we can see for ourselves?
+How about a quick run-through so we can see for ourselves?

 ### Where to start?